It’s a bit of a mess: the pieces are all there, but they’re deployed in the least effective ways possible.

-While Carol’s best friend Maria Rambeau (Lashana Lynch, who does a whole lot with very little) mentions that female pilots are denied access or opportunities, the flashbacks show mostly happy, generic pilot imagery less about struggle or inequality and more like another Hollywood military recruitment collaboration (which, if you don’t know, is very much a thing).
+While Carol’s best friend Maria Rambeau (Lashana Lynch, who does a whole lot with criminally little) mentions that female pilots are denied access or opportunities, the flashbacks show mostly happy, generic pilot imagery less about struggle or inequality and more like another Hollywood military recruitment collaboration (which, if you don’t know, is very much a thing).
 Maria says Carol flew her ill-fated mission because it was “right” and because of her selflessness, but it plays more like a Top Gun Maverick moment (featuring a cat named Goose, because References): she did it because she could, because she wanted to, and because she was around.
-Which is fine – and a fine opportunity for character growth – but by the film’s end, Carol’s decision to help others is because of their stories, not her own.
+Which is fine – and would have provided an opportunity for character growth – but by the film’s end, Carol’s decision to help others is because of their stories, not her own.

 Dr Wendy Lawson (Annette Bening) didn’t choose Carol, the way Dr Erskine chose Steve Rogers, because of the quality of her character, or because something in her as a person meant she was destined for greatness and heroism.
 She didn’t choose Carol at all – so the accident which gives Carol her powers isn’t fated narratively or thematically, so it doesn’t resonate.

-The Kree / Skrull conflict takes an unexpected turn – not from a storytelling perspective, that’s telegraphed pretty heavily on the Kree side, but with which characters this movie chooses to imbue its emotional stakes.
+The Kree / Skrull conflict takes an unexpected turn – not from a storytelling perspective (that’s telegraphed pretty heavily on the Kree side), but with which characters this movie chooses to imbue its emotional stakes.
 The film’s commentary on racism, refugees and genocide is certainly timely, but it also feels kind of… inserted into a movie already full of ideas that haven’t been properly fleshed-out.
 Meanwhile, Thor: Ragnarok manages to deliver many of the same themes within its Trojan horse of comedy and shenanigans, ultimately and masterfully revealing itself to be about these things on a deeper level.

 Quick thought experiment: if Captain Marvel were a man, how would you describe him?